 Got on an old cabinet or bookshelves that no longer serve a purpose in your home?
 Transform it into a wonderful garden accessory like this quirky planter.

-Turn something old into something new.
-Rather than throwing out an old piece of unwanted furniture see if you can repurpose it, to fulfil a job in the garden.
-An unwanted cupboard for instance is perfect for creating a budget-friendly potting table.
+An unwanted cupboard is perfect for creating a budget-friendly potting table.
 This old kitchen unit has been transformed into a place to repot plants thanks to a few easy modifications.

 All it took was a lick of paint to jazz it up and provide weatherproof shielding.
 Check the shed to see what you already have to hand, in order to keep project costs low.
 Add hooks to the side so you can hang trowels and other tools for easy access.
 The inside is all ready to go – use it for all your potting and planting needs.